Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-hostgator.md

 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]
-> You cannot have more than one TXT record for SPF for a domain.
-If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
+> No puede tener más de un registro TXT para el SPF de un dominio.
+Si su dominio tiene más de un registro de SPF, obtendrá errores de correo, así como problemas de clasificación de entrega y de correo no deseado.
 If you already have an SPF record for your domain, don't create a new one for Office 365.
-Instead, add the required Office 365 values to the current record so that you have a single SPF record that includes both sets of values.
-Need examples?
-Consulte estos [registros del sistema de nombres de dominio externo para Office 365](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0#bkmk_spfrecords).
-Para validar su registro de SPF, puede usar una de estas [herramientas de validación de SPF](../setup/domains-faq.md).
+Instead, add the required Office 365 values to the current record so that you have a single SPF record that includes both sets of values. ¿Necesita ejemplos?
+Consulte los [Registros externos del sistema de nombres de dominio para Office 365](https://support.office.com/article/c0531a6f-9e25-4f2d-ad0e-a70bfef09ac0#bkmk_spfrecords).
+To validate your SPF record, you can use one of these [SPF validation tools](../setup/domains-faq.md).

 > [!IMPORTANT]
 > Antes de realizar este procedimiento, primero necesita realizar el procedimiento de la primera sección de este artículo, [Apuntar el dominio a su cuenta de hospedaje](#point-your-domain-to-your-hosting-account).